-The University conducted the required sampling and analysis between 2013 -2014 under the UCMR 3.
+The University conducted the required sampling and analysis in 2020 under the UCMR 4.
 The table below shows which of the unregulated contaminants were detected:

-UCMR 3 parameters have no standards and are being evaluated for potential future regulation Contaminant Range Likely Source of Contamination Chlorate (ppb) ND - 110 By-product of drinking water disinfection Chromium (ppb) ND - 0.37 Erosion of natural deposits Hexavalent Chromium (ppb) ND - 0.32 Erosion of natural deposits Molybdenum (ppb) ND - 2.6 Erosion of natural deposits Strontium (ppb) ND - 240 Erosion of natural deposits Vanadium (ppb) ND - 2.6 Erosion of natural deposits Radon (pCi/L) ND - 1856 Erosion of natural deposits
+UCMR 4 parameters have no standards and are being evaluated for potential future regulation Contaminant Range Likely Source of Contamination Manganese (ppb) ND - 42.2 Erosion of natural deposits HAA5 Group (ppb) 0.7 - 6.5 By-product of drinking water disinfection HAA6Br Group (ppb) ND - 4.9 By-product of drinking water disinfection HAA9 Group (ppb) 0.7 - 10.6 By-product of drinking water disinfection Bromide (ppb) 1.9 - 25 Naturally present in environment Total Organic Carbon (ppm) ND - 4.85 Naturally present in environment

-TERMS AND ABBREVIATIONS AL = Action Level: The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.
+TERMS AND ABBREVIATIONS

+AL = Action Level: The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a water system must follow.

 LRAA = Locational Running Annual Average: The average of sample analytical results for samples taken at a particular monitoring location during the previous 4 calendar quarters.
 The LRAA is used for direct comparison to the MCL.

 MCL = Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 MCLG = Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

 MRDL = Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 MRDLG = Maximum residual disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control micribial contamination.

-NA = Not Applicable ND = Not Detected NL = Notification Level: There is no MCL for sodium.
+NA = Not Applicable

+ND = Not Detected

+NL = Notification Level: There is no MCL for sodium.
 However, the Connecticut Department of Public Health requires that customers be notified if sodium levels exceed 28 ppm.
-NTU = Nephelometric Turbidity Unit: A measure of water clarity. ppm = parts per million, or milligrams per liter (mg/L) This is equivalent to one second in 11.5 days. ppb = parts per billion, or micrograms per liter (μ g/L) This is equivalent to one second in 32 years.
+NTU = Nephelometric Turbidity Unit: A measure of water clarity.

+ppm = parts per million, or milligrams per liter (mg/L) This is equivalent to one second in 11.5 days.

+ppb = parts per billion, or micrograms per liter (μ g/L) This is equivalent to one second in 32 years.